British Jews: Migration

 The great majority (83.2%) of Jews in England and Wales were born in the UK.
 In 2015, about 6% of Jews in England held an Israeli passport.
-In 2019, the Office of National Statistics estimated that 21,000 people resident in the UK were born in Israel, up from 11,890 in 2001.
+In 2019, the Office for National Statistics estimated that 21,000 people resident in the UK were born in Israel, up from 11,890 in 2001.
 Of the 21,000, 8,000 had Israeli nationality.

 In 2013, it was reported that antisemitic attacks in France led to an exodus of French Jews to the UK.
 This has resulted in some synagogues establishing French-language Shabbat services.

 In 2018, 534 Britons emigrated to Israel, representing the third consecutive annual decline.
 The figure was one third down on 2015 and was the lowest for five years.
 Meanwhile, immigration of Jews from Israel is consistently higher than emigration of Jews to Israel, at a ratio of about 3:2, meaning the British Jewish community has a net gain of Jewish immigrants, to the point Israelis now represent around 6% of the British Jewish community.
+As of 2025, only about 1% of all British Jews made aliyah over the past seven years.
+However, the Institute for Jewish Policy Research warned that rising levels of antisemitism in Britain were causing many British Jews to be more receptive to the option of moving to Israel.